w3c/wai-fundamentals-overview/content/foundations-course.md

 The course is designed for **technical and non-technical** learners, including:

-- developers
+*  developers
-- designers
+*  designers
-- content authors
+*  content authors
-- project managers
+*  project managers

 And also:
-- students
+*  students
-- instructors
+*  instructors
-- people with disabilities
+*  people with disabilities

-## What you’ll learn
+## What you get from the course

 The course is structured so that you can focus on the topics that you are most interested in.
 Optional activities and additional materials provide more learning on specific topics.
-For example, some might want to focus on developing (coding) web applications to meet international standards, and others might want to focus creating a business case to present to their management.

-In taking this course, you can:
+For example, you can choose to focus on:
+* Coding web applications to meet international W3C standards.
+* Designing interfaces to meet the needs of people with disabilities, including older users.
-- Get real-life experiences of how accessibility is essential for some, and useful for all &mdash; <br>including organizations that make their products accessible, and users without disabilities
+* Advocating for accessibility by understanding real-life experiences of how accessibility is essential for some, and useful for all.
-- Explore how people with disabilities use digital technology, and <br>explore accessibility barriers and solutions
-- Get started making your code and designs more accessible
+* Writing a business case to present to management.
-- Learn about the business case &mdash; how accessibility can expand market reach, demonstrate social responsibility, drive innovation, and minimize legal risk; and <br>learn about managing accessibility in projects and in organizations
+* Planning and managing accessibility in projects and in organizations.
-- Know how to check web pages for some basic accessibility issues and improve accessibility
+* Checking web pages for basic accessibility issues and improving accessibility.

 The syllabus includes:
-- What is Web Accessibility (2 sections)
+*  What is Web Accessibility (2 sections) &mdash; challenges the way you may approach accessibility.
-- People and Digital Technology (5 sections)
+*  **People and Digital Technology** (5 sections) &mdash; gives you the “why” behind the what you need to do for accessibility.
-- Business Case and Benefits (2 sections)
+*  Business Case and Benefits (2 sections) &mdash; explains how accessibility can expand market reach, demonstrate social responsibility, drive innovation, and minimize legal risk.
-- Principles, Standards, and Checks (5 sections)
+*  **Principles, Standards, and Checks** (5 sections) &mdash; walks through the accessibility requirements in Web Content Accessibility Guidelines (WCAG); provides optional material for coding accessibly; shows you how to use tools to check accessibility barriers.
-- Getting Started with Accessibility (2 sections)
+*  Getting Started with Accessibility (2 sections) &mdash; explains approaches for integrating accessibility into your design and development processes; provides tips for getting started with accessibility right away.

-_A more detailed syllabus and a longer list of what you will learn is in the [edX course page](https://www.edx.org/course/web-accessibility-introduction)._
+_More “What you’ll learn” and more detailed syllabus is in the [edX course page](https://www.edx.org/course/web-accessibility-introduction)._

 ## Duration